carlitoselmago/twitter_profile_likes_downloader/README.md

 ## TODO:

 - test headless mode
-- add options thru terminal menu to choose likes page or any other page
+- add options thru a terminal menu to choose likes page or any other page